What is a good class rank?

 One of the biggest trends that I have seen over the past decade is that many high schools are dropping class rank all together.
 It is not a perfect metric and schools worry that it will lead to more cutthroat competition among their students.
 So if you are looking at your transcript right now and don’t see class rank, don’t be surprised.

 Other schools (including the private high school I worked at as a college counselor), will give students their rank in a more general percentile form.
 At the high school I was at, students would know their rank to the decile: Top 20%, 20-40%, 60-80%, Bottom 20%.
+However, this was not something that our school reported to colleges.

 If your school does not give a class rank, don’t worry.
 Not having a class rank will not negatively impact your admissions or scholarships chances at all.